WebAssembly/design/AstSemantics.md

 linear memory which is the linear memory accessed by all the [memory operators below](#linear-memory-access).
-In the MVP, there are *only* default linear memories but [new memory operators](FutureFeatures.md#multiple-tables-and-memories) will be added after the MVP which can also access non-default memories.
+In the MVP, there are *only* default linear memories but [new memory operators](FutureFeatures.md#multiple-tables-and-memories) may be added after the MVP which can also access non-default memories.

 Linear memories (default or otherwise) can either be [imported](Modules.md#imports) or [defined inside the module](Modules.md#linear-memory-section), with defaultness